-You will be expected to demonstrate the technical feasibility of your proposed innovation.
+Entrants will be expected to demonstrate the technical feasibility of their proposed innovation.
 Projects can range in size up to a total cost of £5,000.
 Proposals must be completed within eight weeks.

 Phase 1 applicants will be invited to a ‘development workshop’ at which they can refine and discuss their initial ideas with industry experts.

 Phase 2 is only open to applicants that have completed Phase 1 and successfully demonstrated that their concept is technically feasible.
-In Phase 2, you will develop and test a working prototype in a ‘real life’ cinema.
+In Phase 2, entrants will develop and test a working prototype in a ‘real life’ cinema.
 Projects can range in size up to £25,000 and can last up to six months.

 Phase 2 applicants will be given access to a cinema to allow testing during the development of the prototype and will have access to a technical expert to help ensure that the final solution is technically compatible with existing cinema infrastructure.

 Phase 2 proposals will be judged by an independent panel (of ten hearing people and one deaf person).

 A showcase event will be held at the end of the process at which successful prototypes will be demonstrated to relevant stakeholders, including people with hearing loss, cinema operators and potential partners able to support the commercialisation and/or adoption of the most promising solution.